ambientraindrop/wiihomebrew/README.md

 Which Wii do you have?

-They're both hackable ***(now)***, they just use different methods.
+They're both hackable, they just use different methods.
 Make sure you select the right one, or else it won't work, or it'll be more complicated than it has to be.

 **[I have a Wii.](https://connorisirish.github.io/wiihomebrew/wii)**